raahulahlawat/Docker/Docker_Document.md

 sudo docker container inspect (container_id)
 ```

- ### If we want to know the logs of container we have to run the few commands before :
+ ### If we want to know the logs of the container we have to run a few commands before :
  ```
  Sudo docker container run -d (container_name)
  ```